-49 photos and 3 essays presented in catalogue “Playing with Statues: Stalin Here and Now” is the imprint of the Soviet regime on modern Georgia.
+49 photos and 3 essays presented in this edition is the imprint of the Soviet regime on modern Georgia.
 This regime had been waging the war against its own people for decades by persecuting its own citizens, restricting their freedom of speech, choice and movement, spying and using violence against them.

 About 20 million people fell victims to the Communist regime through exiles, deportations and death penalties.
 Such massive sacrifice has left the trace of great fear on Soviet citizens and created painful mistrust among people, which still exists.